IARSystems/bxarm-docker/README.md

 # Add the current user to the docker group
 $ sudo usermod -a -G docker $USER

-# Reload the current $USER so the new group takes effect immediately
+# Update the current $USER to be part of the docker group immediately (without the need to logout and login again)
-$ su - $USER
+$ newgrp docker

 # Make the Docker service available since boot
 $ sudo systemctl start docker